daattali/beautiful-jekyll/README.md

 Whenever you make any changes to `_config.yml`, you must stop and re-start the server for the new config settings to take effect.

 Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
 If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

-Aditionally, if you choose to deploy Jekyll using a local ruby installation, you can tell Jekyll to automatically categorize your blog posts by tags.
-You just need to set `link-tags: true` in `_config.yml`.
-Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ## FAQ